craigsdennis/intro-to-apis-course/course-notes.md

 ⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️⛔️

 This course has been deprecated!
-That means that you should no longer use it, you should head to the newer 2023 version
+That means that you should no longer use it, you should head to the newer 2023 version!

 [![Watch the video on freeCodeCamp](https://img.youtube.com/vi/WXsD0ZgxjRw/maxresdefault.jpg)](https://youtu.be/WXsD0ZgxjRw)